ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 _For a simpler query interface, see [Simple Query Interface](advancedQueries.md)_

 Use the `embedDBGet` function to retrieve fixed-length records from the database.
-You can use `embedDBGetVar` to retrieve variable-length records only when `EMBEDDB_USE_VDATA` parameter is enabled.
+You can use `embedDBGetVar` to retrieve variable-length records only when `EMBEDDB_USE_VDATA` is enabled.
 EmbedDB will handle searching the write buffer for you, so there is no need to flush the storage.

 ### Fixed-Length Record